JosephStocks/front-end-project/README.md

 The final product allows users to interactively hover/click on different areas of Houston and obtain certain Census data from those areas.
 We wanted to offer the ability to easily derive characterizing information of micro-areas within the two loops of the Houston.

-We implemented code primarily with HTML, JavaScript, CSS, Bootstrap, Media Queries, and SASS (a CSS proprocessor).
+We implemented code primarily with HTML, JavaScript, CSS, Bootstrap, Media Queries, and SASS (a CSS preprocessor).

 @@@Screenshots